nomestyle/spitfire/README.md

 I didn't realize the options I had for expressJS ORM were as problematic as I found it was.
 ExpressJS was chosen for speed and ease to write but, honestly it's been anything but easy.
 I still need to fix a docker-compose CI network issue, as it won't build on git actions.
 I also still need all the propertests, right now its only to test the end points work.
-Swagger is missing parameters (what I thought was correct was not).